avand/sprinkles/README.md

 ## Cookies

 Working with cookies isn't very fun if all you have is `document.cookie`.
-Sprinkles adds **`document.$cookies`** to make managing cookies a little easier.
+Sprinkles makes managing cookies a little easier.

 Sprinkles always assumes the path on all your cookies is `/` and does not (yet) support cookies that specify `domain`, `max-age`, `expires`, or `secure`.